 Bonds issued for non-profit educational facilities are not subject to the state volume cap on private-activity bonds, but there is a cap of \$150 million on the amount of bonds any non-profit institution can have outstanding.
-Public colleges and universities can also issue tax-exempt bonds to finance facilities that are owned by private, for-profit corporations.
+Public colleges and universities can also issue tax-exempt bonds to finance facilities that are owned by private, for-profit corporations, provided that the school has a public-private agreement with the local education authority.
 Tax-exempt bonds issued for qualified public education facilities are subject to a separate state-by-state cap equal to \$10 per capita or \$5 million per year, whichever is greater.

-PURPOSE: The purpose of the education private-activity bonds is to support the construction or substantial rehabilitation of university facilities by subsidizing low-interest loans.
+PURPOSE: The purpose of the education private-activity bonds is to support the construction or substantial rehabilitation of educational facilities by subsidizing low-interest loans.
 Investors purchase the bonds at low interest rates because the income from them is tax-free.

-IMPACT: The tax-exempt bonds benefit universities by helping them finance facilities at reduced interest rates.
+IMPACT: The tax-exempt bonds benefit educational institutions by helping them finance facilities at reduced interest rates.
 According to the Congressional Budget Office and the Joint Committee on Taxation, education facility bonds accounted for 17 percent of total state and local private-activity bond issuance from 1991 to 2007, growing 11 percent annually during that period.

-The Congressional Research Service observes that non-profit universities may be "using their tax-exempt status to subsidize goods and services for groups that might receive more critical scrutiny if they were subsidized by direct federal expenditures."
+The Congressional Research Service observes that non-profit universities may be "using their taxexempt status to subsidize goods and services for groups that might receive more critical scrutiny if they were subsidized by direct federal expenditure."
 Furthermore, "As one of many categories of tax-exempt bonds, nonprofit educational facilities and public education bonds have increased the financing costs of bonds issued for more traditional public capital stock.
-In addition, this class of tax-exempt bonds has increased the supply of assets that individuals and corporations can use to shelter income from taxation."
+In addition, this class of tax-exempt bonds has increased the supply of assets that individuals and corporations can use to shelter income from taxation.

-&lt;sup>47 Congressional Budget Office and the Joint Committee on Taxation, Subsidizing Infrastructure Investment with Tax-Preferred Bonds (Washington, D.C.: Congressional Budget Office and Joint Committee on Taxation, 2009), pp. 19-23.
+&lt;sup>57 Congressional Budget Office and the Joint Committee on Taxation, Subsidizing Infrastructure Investment with Tax-Preferred Bonds (Washington, D.C.: Congressional Budget Office and Joint Committee on Taxation, 2009), pp. 19-23.